federicogarzarelli/portfolio-allocation-app/README.md

 | GLD_LNG                           | GOLD_PIKETTY_1850-2011.csv | 1850         | Y | Long term backtest                                                 | Yearly    | Gold prices   																											   | http://piketty.pse.ens.fr/files/capital21c/xls/RawDataFiles/GoldPrices17922012.pdf  |

-# Todo List
+## Todo List

+- [ ] Include capital gains and custody taxes
+- [ ] Calculate SWR (fixed amount and flexible % amount)
+- [ ] Include leverage (fixed $ amount and fixed D/E ratio with interest rate as cost) and margin call simulation
+- [ ] Include inflation
-- [ ] Implement and test momentum and trending strategies
+- [X] Implement and test momentum and trending strategies
-- [ ] Assign weight to money market, instead of cash, for assets excluded by trend or momentum
+- [X] Assign weight to money market, instead of cash, for assets excluded by trend or momentum
-- [ ] Integrate the database in the backtesting engine
+- [X] Integrate the database in the backtesting engine
-- [ ] Create a GUI (Googlesheet or dash)
+- [X] Create a GUI (Googlesheet or dash)
 - [X] Add drawdown plots (for portfolio and assets)
 - [X] Add money withdrawal functionality
-- [X] Create a script to create and execute orders on IBKR (paper trading and live) __Separate repository__
+- [X] Create a script to create and execute orders on IBKR (paper trading and live)
 - [ ] Integrate asset rotation strategy with risk parity (comparison with RP) __Implemented: results are wrong__
 - [X] Check money drawdown in report that is probably wrong
 - [X] Clean yearly data and add functionality to run backtest on them, regression testing